Skip to main content

 • footwear

-It's a particular problem for things made from fabric.
-They can be destroyed if not treated.
+It's a particular problem for fabric.
+It can be destroyed if not treated.